Community Colleges Are More Important than Ever

 Why Aren’t Community Colleges Funded Well?

-As tuition costs increase year after year, many leaders have pushed for reforms to make higher education more affordable.
-Many proposed solutions involve debt forgiveness or free tuition, but some argue that direct financial support for community colleges would not only be more effective but would have a higher return on investment.
+As tuition costs increase yearly, many leaders have pushed for reforms to make higher education more affordable.
+Many proposed solutions involve debt forgiveness or free tuition.
+Still, some argue that direct financial support for community colleges would not only be more effective but would have a higher return on investment.

 The average community college student pays just $3,400 a year in tuition.
 In contrast, the average annual tuition at a private college is nearly $37,000.
-As many as 120 private colleges charge tuition fees exceeding $50,000 per year and only about 60 charge less than $20,000.
+As many as 120 private colleges charge tuition fees exceeding $50,000 annually, and only about 60 colleges charge less than $20,000.

 The Economic Strategy Group at the Aspen Institute aims to increase completion and transfer rates among first-time college students at community colleges to 60% by 2030.
-They also seek to increase the number of Americans with a college degree or other high-quality credential from 47% to 65% in that time.
+They also sought to increase the number of Americans with a college degree or other high-quality credentials from 47% to 65%.
 They suggest a $20 billion increase in public funding will be required to achieve these goals.

 How Will Community Colleges Help the Country Recover?

-Here are some of the benefits community colleges have which may equip them to play a supportive role in the nation’s recovery:
+Here are some of the benefits community colleges have that may equip them to play a supportive role in the nation’s recovery:

 • They provide training for the workforce needed to treat the sick and keep the nation safe